Zamiell/stardew-valley/Min-Max_Guide.md

   * Even though we will have less perfect catches, the Fiberglass Rod will allow us to gain experience faster because of the bait.
 * Fish using max casts at the same spot as before.
 * At 4:30 PM, if you do not have at least 35 bait on the rod, go to Willy and buy more.
 (You need enough bait to last for the rest of the day + tomorrow morning.)
 * Fish until 2 AM.
-Before passing out, leave all of the fish in the chest.
+Before passing out, leave the Fiberglass Rod + all of the fish in the chest.
 (We will sell them to Willy tomorrow.)
 * At the end of the day, you should get:
   * Fishing 0 --> 4

 ### Spring 3

 * It always rains on Spring 3.
 * Empty all inventory in the chest.
-Retrieve the Fiberglass Rod + hoe.
+Retrieve the hoe (and the Fiberglass Rod if you did not leave it in the beach chest).
 * Check the same 3 garbage cans as yesterday.
 * Check the beach for foragables + artifact spots.
 * Fish until 9 AM.